Wal8800/wal8800.github.io/docs/_posts/2023-03-15-how-to-write-plain-code.markdown

 Under the hood, these frameworks may be using patterns such as [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) or [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) to separate codes that have different concerns.
 Then once we get into the application code, depending on the functionality, developers can use patterns such as [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) to alter application behaviour during runtime or [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) to create one to many dependency without tightly coupling the objects.

-Using these frameworks and patterns helps the developer to navigate the code, build an understanding and make potential changes.
-For example, separating the code of different concerns with MVC allows the developer to know where to look for the view, model and controller logic.
+These frameworks and patterns helps the developer to navigate the code, build an understanding and make potential changes.
+For example, separating codes of different concerns with MVC allows the developer to know where they should make model changes.
 On other hand, using established patterns like the Observer pattern, allows the developer to quickly understand how dependency between objects are managed and make changes to it if they need to.

 Just like the example structures for English, these frameworks and patterns aim to solve a specific problem.
 Are there generic structures that we can apply to our code to improve the clarity and readability?

 From my experience, there are some ideas that I would use to structure code within a function to improve clarity and readability.
 These ideas are not specific to a particular solution or functionality.
-They are lower level ideas of arranging logic within a function.
-I found them particularly useful when the function is long and contains various different logic.
+They are particularly useful when the function is long and contains various different logic.
 In the next few sections, we will explore these ideas.

 **Organise the lines in the function into logical blocks**